 On November 21, 2003, the Governor signed into law "An Act Relative to Fiscal Relief Funds."
 The legislation establishes a new budgeted operating fund called the Federal Medicaid Assistance Percentage Escrow Fund ("FMAP Escrow Fund").
 All revenue received from the federal Jobs Growth Reconciliation Act of 2003 in fiscal 2004 and 2005, unless otherwise designated for a specific purpose, will be deposited into the FMAP Escrow Fund.
-The Executive Office for Administration and Finance estimates that after the transfer of \$55.0 million to the Uncompensated Care Trust and \$33.4 million to the newly created Economic Stimulus Fund (discussed below), \$346.2 million will be deposited into the FMAP Escrow Fund in fiscal 2004, which will exhaust the total amount available to the Commonwealth and, thus, would result in no additional money being deposited into the FMAP Escrow Fund in fiscal 2005, at which time any unexpended balance will be transferred to the Stabilization Fund.
+The Executive Office for Administration and Finance estimates that after the transfer of \$55.0 million to the Uncompensated Care Trust and \$33.4 million to the newly created Economic Stimulus Fund (discussed below), \$346.2 million will be deposited into the FMAP Escrow Fund in fiscal 2004, which will exhaust the total amount available to the Commonwealth and, thus, would result in no additional money being deposited into the FMAP Escrow Fund in fiscal 2005.
+The FMAP Escrow Fund expires at the close of fiscal 2005, at which time any unexpended balance will be transferred to the Stabilization Fund.
 Also included in the bill were General Fund appropriations in the amount of \$5.6 million for costs associated with the relocation of state agencies to the Leverett Saltonstall State Office Building, and \$16.6 million for a reserve for the payment of court judgments and settlements.